 Many organisations develop a web strategy or content strategy, but all too often the strategy is treated as a formal requirement with no bearing on the organisation’s actual work.
 It’s written, it’s approved, and then it’s forgotten.

 Webstruxure’s approach to Content Strategy

-In our view, a content strategy that sits on the shelf is not a successful strategy.
+We think a content strategy that sits on the shelf is an unsuccessful content strategy.

-To ensure the successful implementation of a strategy, we work with clients to first establish an overarching view of their business objectives for the web.
-This is not as a hard-and-fast plan for future development, but as a way of capturing ideas and opportunities and prioritizing them, based on business value and feasibility.
+To create a content strategy that gets used, we first work with clients to capture an overarching view of their business objectives for the web.
+We don’t want to lay down a hard-and-fast plan for future development.
+Rather we want to capture ideas and opportunities and prioritise them, based on their feasibility and value to the business.

-Next, we take an incremental approach to delivery.
-Many of our clients have great ideas but modest budgets, so we turn their business objectives, web and content strategy into a roadmap of projects to be delivered over time.
+Then we take an incremental approach to delivery, because many of our clients have great ideas and modest budgets.
+So we combine their business objectives with their web and content strategies to create an overall roadmap of website projects, to be delivered over time.

-As part of a wider roadmap, a web content strategy has direction and becomes achievable.
-The roadmap evolves as projects are delivered; learning from small steps rather than major projects is key to efficient use of budget, as is judicious use of off the shelf or recycled functionality.
+The roadmap itself isn’t set in stone, so it evolves as projects are delivered.
+Learning from small steps – rather than major projects – is key to efficient use of budget, as is judicious use of off the shelf or recycled functionality.

 Content Strategy stages